-NetApp Turbocharges AI Innovation with Intelligent Data Infrastructure
+NetApp turbocharges AI innovation with intelligent data infrastructure

 To support companies leveraging Gen AI to improve their operations and strategic decision-making, NetApp released updates to its intelligent data infrastructure capabilities including:

-- NetApp AIPod™ is NetApp's AI-optimized converged infrastructure for organizations' highest priority AI projects, including training and inferencing.
-NetApp AIPod powered by NVIDIA DGX is now a certified NVIDIA DGX BasePOD solutions using NVIDIA DGX H100 systems integrated with NetApp AFF C-Series affordable capacity flash systems to drive a new level of cost/performance while optimizing rack space and sustainability.
-NetApp AIPod powered by NVIDIA DGX also continues to support NVIDIA DGX A100 systems.
+- NetApp AIPod™ is NetApp's AI-optimized converged infrastructure for organizations’ highest priority AI projects, including training and inferencing.
+NetApp AIPod powered by NVIDIA DGX is now a certified NVIDIA DGX BasePOD solution using NVIDIA DGX H100 systems integrated with NetApp AFF C-Series affordable capacity flash systems to drive a new level of cost/performance while optimizing rack space and sustainability.
+NetApp AIPod,powered by NVIDIA DGX also continues to support NVIDIA DGX A100 systems.

 - New FlexPod for AI reference architectures extend the leading converged infrastructure solution from NetApp and Cisco.
 FlexPod for AI now supports the NVIDIA AI Enterprise software platform.
 FlexPod for AI can now be extended to leverage RedHat OpenShift and SuSE Rancher.
 New scaling and benchmarking have been added to support increasingly GPU-intensive applications.
 Customers can use these new FlexPod solutions as an end-to-end blueprint to efficiently design, deploy, and operate the FlexPod platform for AI use cases.